opetitprestataire/label-studio/docs/source/guide/prompts_draft.md

 **How it works**

 The **Task Subset** is used as the context when auto-refining the prompt.
 If you have ground truth data available, that will serve as the task subset.
-Otherwise, a sample of up to to 10 projected tasks are used.
+Otherwise, a sample of up to to 10 project tasks are used.

 Auto-refinement applies your initial prompt and the Teacher Model to generate predictions on the task subset (which will be ground truth tasks or a sample dataset).
 If applicable, predictions are then compared to the ground truth for accuracy.